skhiggins/ra_guide/README.md

 # *Guidelines for Research Assistants*

 ## ii.
-Managing project tasks with Asana.
+Managing project tasks with Asana
 We use [Asana](https://asana.com/) to keep track of project tasks, provide updates and follow up on meetings.
 Before setting up Asana, read the [product guide](https://asana.com/guide/help) and [common questions](https://asana.com/guide/help/faq/common-questions) to understand how Asana works.
+As a very brief introduction, Asana has five levels of organization:
+1. **Organizations**.
+Your user will be part of the Northwestern Kellogg organization.
+This is defined by the email address you use, so it is important that you register with your @kellog.northwestern.edu email address.
+2. **Teams**.
+Teams are comprised of groups/sections of tasks (what asana calls "projects") and team members.
+We will have one team per academic project.
-In the rest of this section, I will refer to academic projects (for example, an analysis of a financial inclusion experiment) as *Projects*, and the subcomponents/sections of Asana teams and workspaces as *projects*.
+3. **Projects**.
+Projects are groupings of tasks in similar categories.
+For example, we will always have an Admin and Analysis section in our Projects, and these sections are what Asana defines as projects.
+In the rest of this guide, I will refer to academic projects as *Projects*, and the subcomponents/sections of Asana teams and workspaces as *projects*.
+4. **Tasks**.
+Tasks are individual components of projects that contain deadlines, descriptions and opportunities to comment and upload content.
+Tasks can be assigned to multiple projects.
+5. **Subtasks**.
+Tasks are subdivisions of tasks that function in the same way, allowing you to set deadlines and update content.

 ### Setting up new Projects
 1. First, download and install [Asana](https://asana.com/).
-For Asana to function correctly, you must register with your @kellog.northwestern.edu email, which will grant you access to the Kellogg organization on Asana.
+For Asana to function correctly, you must register with your Kellogg email, which will grant you access to the Kellogg organization on Asana.
 2. Create a new team by clicking on **Add Team** in the left panel.
 We will have one team per Project, and if you're working on more than one Project, you will be able to see all the teams in the same window.

     <img src="https://github.com/clandinq/ra_guide/blob/main/pictures/asana/asana_setup_1.png" align="center" height="30%" width="30%">